 Tax treatment of foundations

 In a considerable number of jurisdictions it is not entirely clear how tax on the assets held by a family foundation and its distributions is levied.
 Foundations are not recognised in every jurisdiction, so it is therefore very important to seek professional (tax) advice before establishing this structure.
-A Swiss family office can assist you by advising on and setting up a family or private foundation, as well as selecting a specific jurisdiction.
+A Swiss family office or corporate trust provider can assist you by advising on and setting up a family or private foundation, as well as selecting a specific jurisdiction.
 Your multi-family office could also act as a member of the foundation board, or as an advisor or guardian.

 Author: Jan van Bueren, LLM, TEP